Express Entry

 The duties matter more than the title because IRCC assesses your experience against the NOC's main duties, usually evidenced by employer reference letters.
 If your letters do not reflect the duties of the code you chose, eligible experience can be questioned, so the code and the evidence have to line up.

-Why does your NOC and TEER matter for Express Entry?
+Why your NOC code in Canada and TEER matter for Express Entry

-Your NOC and TEER are gatekeepers for eligibility.
+Your NOC code in Canada and its TEER category are gatekeepers for eligibility.
 They decide three things at once: whether your experience qualifies for an Express Entry program at all, which program it best fits, and whether you can be selected in an occupation-targeted draw.

 Because so much hinges on the code, the NOC is one of the most common places a do-it-yourself application goes wrong.
 A code that is slightly off can make qualifying experience look ineligible, or make experience look eligible when the duties do not support it.
-See our category-based draws guide for how a precise NOC can open a targeted round at a lower cut-off.
+The duties you claim must be backed by your proof of work experience, usually employer reference letters.
+See our category-based draws guide for how a precise NOC can open a targeted round at a lower cut-off, and use our free Express Entry eligibility check to see where your NOC and TEER place you.

 NOC 2021 and the move away from skill levels